 Children risk further abuse and exploitation, traffic accidents and involvement with violent gangs.
 Most beg or steal to raise money.
 Cold, hungry, sick and afraid, many street children in Guatemala abuse drugs as a means of escaping from the harsh reality of their lives.

 How is Global Care helping street children?

-Global Care works with SKD Guatemala, whose innovative work in Guatemala City focuses on rescuing children from the streets, and preventing children taking to the streets (this project was formerly run by Mi Arca).
+Global Care works with SKD Guatemala, whose innovative work in Guatemala City focuses on rescuing children from the streets, and preventing children taking to the streets.

-A team of volunteers go out each week, building trust with vulnerable young people.
-The project has converted an outreach bus (part-funded by Global Care in 2012) into a mobile clinic, classroom and mentoring centre, providing a safe place for children and young people.
-Children are encouraged to think about options for leaving the streets.
-Our partners also seek to support children back into education.
+A volunteer outreach team go out each week, building trust with vulnerable young people, using a converted bus as a mobile clinic, classroom and mentoring centre, providing a safe place for children and young people.
+Children are encouraged to think about options for leaving or avoiding the streets.
+Our partners also seek to support children back into education